bluebird75/winpdb/README.rst

 You can ask questions about Winpdb Reborn on the dedicated google group: https://groups.google.com/forum/#!forum/winpdb

-Feel free to raise issues or propose improvements on the Github repository.
+Feel free to raise issues or propose improvements on the Github repository: https://github.com/bluebird75/winpdb

 |stats|